galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 This distribution is the result of the Poisson process underlying the generation of sequencing reads.
 As we can see, there is an unique peak centered around 28x, the modal *k*-mer coverage.
 The absence of a secondary peak at half diploid coverage is suggestive of the haploid nature of this genome, but could generally result also from very low heterozygosity.
 Low frequency *k*-mers are the result of sequencing errors.

 Before proceeding to the next section, we need to carry out some operations on the output generated by GenomeScope2.
-The goal is to extract some parameters which at a later stage will be used by **purge_dups** ({% cite Guan2019 %}).
+The goal is to extract some parameters which at a later stage will be used by **purge_dups**.
 The first relevant parameter is the `estimated genome size`.

 > ### {% icon hands_on %} Hands-on: Get estimated genome size
 >